$C_5$ is almost a fractalizer: Introduction

 We say that $G$ is a {\em blow-up of $H$} if either $|H|>|G|$, or if we can get $G$ from $H$ by replacing each vertex $v\in V(H)$ by some non-empty graph $H_v$, and every edge $vw\in E(H)$ by the complete bipartite graph between $H_v$ and $H_w$.
 If $|H_v|-|H_w|\le 1$ for any two vertices $v,w\in V(H)$, this is called a {\em balanced blow-up of $H$}.
 The graph $G$ is an {\em iterated balanced blow-up of $H$} if further every $H_v$ itself is an iterated balanced blow-up of $H$; see Figure~\ref{fig:C5}.

 Pippenger and Golumbic~\cite{PippengerGolumbic} observe that the iterated balanced blow-ups of $H$ give a lower bound for the inducibility.
 In this same paper, they ask for which graphs this bound is sharp, and they conjecture that this bound is sharp for all cycles $C_k$ with $k\ge 5$.
 Balogh, Hu, Lidick\'y, and Pfender prove the first case $k=5$ in~\cite{C5}, and Brandt, Lidick\'y, and Pfender extend similar methods to the case $k=6$, see~\cite{Brandt}.
 Kr\'{a}l', Norin, and Volec~\cite{KNV2019} give a general upper bound that every $n$-vertex graph has at most $2n^k/k^k$ induced cycles of length $k$.
 In a very recent paper, Blumenthal and Phillips show a result similar to~\cite{C5} for the net graph $N$ on six vertices~\cite{Blumenthal}, the unique graph with degree sequence $(3,3,3,1,1,1)$.
+For other results on inducibility of graphs and oriented graphs, see~\cite{liu2020stability,MR1292981,MR4040054,MR3386015,bozyk2020inducibility,tournaments}.

 While inducibility is by definition an asymptotic concept, we are in general interested in the extremal question of maximizing the number of induced copies of a given graph $H$ in a host graph on $n$ vertices, and the extremal graphs.
 The previous results fall short of a complete answer to this question unless $n=5^k$ or $n=6^k$, respectively.
 In this paper, we completely answer this question for $H=C_5$, for all $n$.